PearOtters/Team2A_videoApp/README.md

 ```

 Once you have done this you can now commit your code to your branch in the usual way with git add * etc.

+WHEN MERGING ALWAYS ENSURE IT IS TO 'ORIGIN MAIN' NOT JUST 'MAIN'